Excessive Blinking of Eyes in Children

 It is difficult for parents with little medical knowledge to identify health issues their child may be facing.
-While the symptoms of fever and cough are easily noticeable, the same cannot be said for excessive blinking.
+While the symptoms of fever and cough are easily noticeable, the same cannot be said for excessive blinking in children.
+It’s crucial to observe the context surrounding the blinking—such as changes in environment or stressors—and consult a healthcare professional if the behavior persists.
+Regular eye check-ups and open communication with your child about any discomfort or vision changes can help address concerns proactively.
+Parents should trust their instincts and seek professional guidance when needed.

 Blinking is how our eyes protect themselves from the strain.
 A child blinks 3 – 17 times per minute on an average.
 Anything beyond this is considered excessive blinking and could be a sign of discomfort or an eye problem.
 Excessive blinking can be due to a range of reasons – anything from a facial tic to extreme dryness in the eyes.

 Facial tics can cause excessive blinking.
 Tics are muscle spasms that affect the muscles in and around the eyes.
 Short-tempered children are prone to facial tics.
-If this is the case, talk to a child psychologist about your child’s behaviour.
+If this is the case, talk to a child psychologist about your child’s behaviour (1).

 A common reason for excessive blinking is near-sightedness.
 Visit an eye specialist and get your child’s eye checked.

-If your child is blinking too much, has watery eyes or excessive discharge around the eyes, it could be an allergy.
+If your child is blinking too much, has watery eyes or has excessive discharge around the eyes, it could be an allergy.

 Eye strain can cause excessive blinking.
 Reading in low light, too much time spent looking at a screen and lack of sleep can cause strain.

 Obsessive-Compulsive Disorder (OCD) is a psychological condition that affects many children but often goes undiagnosed.
-This psychological condition can also cause excessive blinking or facial tics.
+This psychological condition can also cause excessive blinking or facial tics (3).

 Blepharitis is a bacterial infection in the eyelids.
-It is one of the causes of excessive blinking in children.
+It is one of the causes of excessive blinking in children (4).